Counting polyominoes with minimum perimeter: Proof of Theorem 1

-\emph{\textbf{Proof.}} Because of Lemma 2 the integer $|H|$ has to be an even number.
+\emph{\textbf{Proof.}}W.l.o.g.\ we can consider a polyomino with minimum perimeter.
+Because the edges of the perimeter go either in the direction of the $x$-axis or the direction of the $y$-axis, the integer $H$ has to be an even number.
 Consider the smallest rectangle surrounding a polyomino and denote the side lengths by $a$ and $b$.
-Using the fact that the cardinality of the boundary $H$ of a polyomino is at least the cardinality of the boundary of its smallest surrounding rectangle we conclude $|H|\ge 2a+2b-4$.
+Using the fact that the perimeter $H$ of a polyomino is at least the perimeter of its smallest surrounding rectangle we conclude $H\ge 2a+2b$.
 The maximum area of the rectangle with given perimeter is obtained if the integers $a$ and $b$ are as equal as possible.
-Thus $a=\Big\lceil\frac{|H|+4}{4}\Big\rceil$ and $b=\Big\lfloor\frac{|H|+4}{4}\Big\rfloor$.
+Thus $a=\Big\lceil\frac{H}{4}\Big\rceil$ and $b=\Big\lfloor\frac{H}{4}\Big\rfloor$.
 The product yields the asserted formula. {$\square$}

-Now we use the fact that we deal with polyominoes with minimum perimeter $p(n)$ and compute $|H|$ as a function of $n$.